Modern Combat: Reception

 The 5 main entries of the series have been met with mainly positive reviews from critics, while the spin-off games Modern Combat: Domination and Modern Combat: Versus received mixed reviews.

+In 2026, Gameloft announced that the franchise had surpassed 450 million downloads in total, primarily thanks to Modern Combat 5: Blackout, which is the only free-to-play title among the five main installments.

+Aggregate review scores As of August 2, 2014.